Ancient DNA Reveals a Completely Unknown Population of Native Americans - Slashdot

 You deserve a +1 funny for this one.

+Sent a DNA sample to ancestry.com for my family tree, they sent back an envelope of seeds with a note "start over". sigh

+That isn't even half as funny as real life stories of the shock many white supremacists get when they read their ancestry.com results and find out what manner of mongrel they really are.
+My favourite reaction so far is a guy who actually made his ancestry results public on a 'community' forum and was told that he could still be part of the movement but that he'd not be allowed to breed.

-Ancestry.com fakes results (Score:1)
+Ancestry.com fakes results (Score:5, Interesting)

 Those DNA-testing companies sell more con than science.